The Lancet July 25, 2020

 Endpoint

-Key result: Daily oral TDF/FTC reduced the risk of HIV acquisition by 44% compared to placebo in the overall population.
+Key result: Daily oral F/TDF reduced the risk of HIV acquisition by 44% overall, and up to 92% in those with detectable drug levels.

 Tested